-When Andy Coulson stepped down as Prime Minister David Cameron's communications director in January last year, he blamed the continuing row over phone hacking, saying it was difficult to give the "110%" he needed in the role.
+When he stepped down from his role as David Cameron's communications director in January 2011, he blamed the continuing row over phone hacking, saying it was difficult to give "110%" to his job.

-The ever-expanding row has presented the 44-year-old with ongoing distractions - he was arrested in July 2011 over phone hacking at the News of the World (NoW) and corruption allegations before being released on bail.
+Six months later, Coulson was arrested over phone hacking at the News of the World (NoW) and corruption allegations.

-It said Mr Coulson would face four charges linked to accusations of accessing the phone messages of murdered schoolgirl Milly Dowler, former Labour home secretaries David Blunkett and Charles Clarke, and Calum Best - the son of the late footballer George Best.
+He was to face four charges related to accessing phone messages, relating to murdered schoolgirl Milly Dowler, former Labour home secretaries David Blunkett and Charles Clarke, and Calum Best - son of the late footballer George Best.

-He was born and brought up in Wickford, Essex, and educated at the local state school, Beauchamps Comprehensive.
+Coulson was born in 1968 and brought up in Wickford, Essex.
+He was educated at the local state school, Beauchamps Comprehensive.

 The devoted Tottenham Hotspur fan began his career at the Basildon Evening Echo, before joining the Sun and rising rapidly through the ranks of News International.

-- 1986 - Andy Coulson starts work at Basildon Evening Echo
+- 1986 - Andy Coulson starts at Basildon Evening Echo

 - 2003 - Becomes editor of the NoW

-- Jan 2007 - Resigns on same day as Clive Goodman is convicted
+- Jan 2007 - Resigns on same day as royal editor Clive Goodman is convicted of phone hacking

-- Jul 2007 - Becomes the Conservative Party's director of communications
+- Jul 2007 - Becomes Conservative Party director of communications

 - Sept 2011 - Takes legal action against his former employer after it stopped paying his legal fees in relation to the phone-hacking scandal

-- July 2012 - Charged with conspiring to intercept communications by Met
+- July 2012 - Charged with conspiracy to illegally intercept communications

-His reign saw a string of old-fashioned tabloid exclusives, lifting the lid on the private lives of David Beckham, David Blunkett and Sven-Goran Eriksson.
+Coulson's reign at the NoW saw a string of old-fashioned tabloid exclusives, lifting the lid on the private lives of David Beckham, David Blunkett and Sven-Goran Eriksson.

 The paper won the Press Gazette Newspaper of the Year award in 2005.

-When he won the award, Mr Coulson was quoted as saying: "The NoW doesn't pretend to do anything other than reveal big stories and titillate and entertain the public, while exposing crime and hypocrisy."
+At the time, Coulson was quoted as saying: "The NoW doesn't pretend to do anything other than reveal big stories and titillate and entertain the public, while exposing crime and hypocrisy."

 He quit as NoW editor in January 2007 on the day Clive Goodman, the paper's former royal editor, was jailed for four months for phone hacking.

-Mr Coulson said he took "ultimate responsibility" for the scandal, even though he maintained he was unaware of any phone hacking by his journalists.
+Coulson said he took "ultimate responsibility" for the scandal, even though he maintained he had been unaware of any hacking.

 Listen to BBC Radio 4's profile of Andy Coulson

-Mr Coulson then played an important role in building support in Fleet Street for Tory leader David Cameron.
-In particular, he is credited with helping get the pre-election endorsement of the Sun.
+Coulson played an important role in building support in Fleet Street for Tory leader David Cameron.
+In particular, he is credited with helping get the endorsement of the Sun before the 2010 election.

 However, he was accused by one former senior Tory press officer of being a divisive figure.

-When the Conservatives entered government in a coalition deal with the Lib Dems in May 2010, Mr Coulson followed Mr Cameron into Downing Street on an annual salary of £140,000.
+When the Conservatives entered government in coalition with the Liberal Democrats in 2010, Coulson followed Mr Cameron into Downing Street on an annual salary of £140,000.

-But, as revelations about the NoW's activities grew, pressure mounted on him to resign his politically sensitive post.Heated exchanges
+But, as revelations about the NoW's activities grew, pressure mounted on Coulson to resign.

 In November 2010 he was interviewed as a witness by police.